btemplep/authzee/docs/sdks.md

         - run before use
         - After this method is complete these public instance vars or getters must be available:
             - locality - Storage [Module Locality](#module-locality)
-            - parallel_paging_supported - if the storage module supports parallel paging (returning a page of grant page references).
+            - has_parallel_paging - if the storage module supports parallel paging (returning a page of grant page references).
         """
         pass